-3.4 Working principle of this circuit
+3.4 Working principle of this hardware circuit

-This circuit works in the following manner: - The relay coil is driven from the collector of TR1, and relay will be activated if TR1 is switched on by a suitable current and voltage.
-The voltage and current available at base of TR1 is dependent on two main factor, the resistant provided by PCC1, and the setting of VR1.
-If VR1 is set on maximum value PCC1 needs to have resistance of at most 100k or less in order to bias TR1 into conduction and act the relay.
-In total darkness PCC1 has a resistance of 100 k $\Omega$ , but only a very low light level is sufficient to reduce resistance sufficiently to switch on TR1 and the relay.
-If VR1 is set for a lower resistance level, PCC1 needs exhibit a lower resistance in order to bias TR1 into conduct and the sensitivity of the circuit is reduced since PCC1 must subjected to higher light level in order to produce this 100 k $\Omega$ resistance.
-If VR1 is steadily adjusted lower in resistance sensitivity of the circuit is progressively reduced.
-With VR1 virtually minimum resistance even an extremely high level light will be insufficient to operate the circuit.
-Thus VR1 as sensitivity control, and enables the light-threshold level be varied over extremely wide limits.
+This circuit works in the following manner: - The relay coil is driven from the collector of the Darlington pair, and relay will be activated if Darlington pair is switched ON by a suitable current and voltage.
+The voltage and current available at base of the Darlington pair is dependent on two main factor, the resistant provided by LDR, and the setting of Variable Resistor (trim pot).
+If Variable Resistor (trim pot) is set on maximum value LDR needs to have resistance of at most 100k or less in order to bias the Darlington pair into conduction and act the relay.
+In total darkness LDR has a resistance,

-D1 might at first appear to be superfluous, but it must borne in the mind that the relay coil is a highly inductive component and this can result in a high reverse voltage being generated across the relay coil as it is de-energized.
-The purpose of D1 to suppress this voltage pulse and prevent it from damaging.

-A pair of normally-open relay contacts is used to coil some ancillary item of equipment, and this equipment with switch on and off sympathy with the relay.
+But only a very low light level is sufficient to reduce resistance sufficiently to switch ON the Darlington pair and the relay.
+If Variable Resistor (trim pot) is set for a lower resistance level, LDR needs exhibit a lower resistance in order to bias Darlington pair into conduct and the sensitivity of the circuit is reduced since LDR must subjected to higher light level in order to produce its resistance.
+If Variable Resistor (trim pot) is steadily adjusted lower in resistance sensitivity of the circuit is progressively reduced.
+With Variable Resistor (trim pot) virtually minimum resistance even an extremely high level light will be insufficient to operate the circuit.
+Thus Variable Resistor (trim pot) as sensitivity control, and enables the light-threshold level is varied over extremely wide limits.D1 (Diode) might at first appear to be superfluous, but it must borne in the mind that the relay coil is a highly inductive component and this can result in a high reverse voltage being generated across the relay coil as it is deenergized.
+The purpose of D1(Diode) to suppress this voltage pulse and prevent it from damaging.
+A pair of normally-open relay contacts is used to coil some ancillary item of equipment, and this equipment with switch ON and OFF sympathy with the relay.
 [7]